serverless/blog/posts/2017-10-09-designing-developer-tool-event-gateway.md

 ---
-title: The Event Gateway - designing tools with big thinking and pragmatism
+title: The Event Gateway - how we designed with pragmatism
 description: How do you design a pragmatic tool that also tries to break new ground?
 We found ourselves towing that line when we designed the Event Gateway.
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/event-gateway-thumbnail.png